sisihagen/website/content/en/blog/2020/03/historic-bridging.md

 Now compare it with the prime US strategic objective at all times, for decades: to establish, via myriad forms of divide and rule, that relations between Germany, Russia and China must be the worst possible.

 No wonder strategic fear was glaringly visible at the NATO summit in London last month, which called for ratcheting up pressure on Russia-China.
-Call it the late Zbigniew “Grand Chessboard” Brzezinski’s ultimate, recurrent nightmare.
+Call it the late Zbigniew "Grand Chessboard” Brzezinski’s ultimate, recurrent nightmare.

 Germany soon will have a larger than life decision to make.
 It’s like this was a renewal – in way more dramatic terms – of the Atlanticist vs Ostpolitik debate.
 German business knows that the only way for a sovereign Germany to consolidate its role as a global export powerhouse is to become a close business partner of Eurasia.